Mitchuu/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 4. strpbrk - Write a function that searches a string for any of a set of bytes.

 5. strstr - Write a function that locates a substring.

+6. Chess is mental torture - Write a function that prints the chessboard.